One Patch to Caption Them All

 Abstract

-We introduce Patch-ioner, a unified zero-shot captioning model that shifts from an image-centric to a patch-centric paradigm, enabling caption generation at arbitrary spatial granularity without region-level supervision.
-Instead of relying on full-image representations, we treat individual patches as atomic captioning units and aggregate them to describe arbitrary regions, from single patches to non-contiguous areas and entire images.
+We present Patch-ioner, a unified framework for zero-shot captioning that shifts from an image-centric to a patch-centric paradigm, enabling the captioning of arbitrary regions without the need of region-level supervision.
+Instead of relying on global image representations, we treat individual patches as atomic captioning units and aggregate them to describe arbitrary regions, from single patches to non-contiguous areas and entire images.
+We analyze the key ingredients that enable current latent captioners to work in our novel proposed framework.
+Experiments demonstrate that backbones producing meaningful, dense visual features, such as DINO, are key to achieving state-of-the-art performance in multiple region-based captioning tasks.
+Compared to other baselines and state-of-the-art competitors, our models achieve better performance on zero-shot dense, region-set, and a newly introduced trace captioning task, highlighting the effectiveness of patch-wise semantic representations for scalable caption generation.

 Tasks